CREATE TABLE

 • DELTAROW_THRESHOLD

 Specifies the upper limit of to-be-imported rows for triggering the data import to a delta table when data is to be imported to a column-store table.
 This parameter takes effect only if the enable_delta table parameter is set to on.
-The parameter is only valid for column-store table.
+The parameter is only valid for column-store tables.

 • COLVERSION